I should start this post with a disclaimer: I love my husband.

 For years, I have had a love and admiration for French culture.
 I love the art, the buildings, the delicately perfect desserts, and the flowery sound of the language.
 I love the way I feel in Paris and my memories from my visits there are some of my favorite that I have.
 Yes, my mind is made up and it’s settled: If I’m every unfortunate enough to find myself without Brett, I will find myself in France.

 These lemon lavender cookies remind me of my imaginary life in France.
 Dainty, buttery, little bite-sized chews of lavender scented lemon cookies taste like the air smells in Provence and make me feel like I’m maybe doing something that Julia Child did in her kitchen.
 The recipe is a variation of my crispy butter pecan cookies, however, without the nuts, these cookies remain soft and chewy.
 With only 6 ingredients and 10 minutes of bake time, these lemon lavender cookies are a cinch to whip up.
-One batch makes about 30 quarter-sized cookies and taste delicious as a treat to pair with morning coffee, afternoon tea, or an evening glass of bubbly champagne.
+These bite-sized cookies taste delicious as a treat to pair with morning coffee, afternoon tea, or an evening glass of bubbly champagne.

 While lemon lavender cookies don’t taste nearly as good as being married to my husband feels, I’ll take 2 or 10 of these cookies as a little bite of France any day of the week.
 And in the meantime, I’ll settle for French braids, fries, and kisses.